About the Business License Division

 Annual licenses that expired October 31, 2016 are due for renewal on or before December 30, 2016.

-Our office will be closed on Monday, December 26, 2016 in observance of Christmas Day.
+Our office will be closed on Monday, December 26, 2016 in observance of Christmas Day and on Monday, January 2, 2017 in observance of New Years Day.

 Stay in touch and sign-up for business license news and updates.